Schedule based on Cluster Resource Modeling

 Schedule based on Customized Cluster Resource Models

-Assume that there is a Pod which will be scheduled to one of the clusters managed by Karmada with the same cluster resource models.
+Assume that there is a Pod to be scheduled to one of the member clusters managed by Karmada with the same cluster resource models.
+The remaining available resources of these member clusters are as follows:

 spec: